 FanDuel in New Jersey even offers a prop bet on whether Alabama and Clemson will meet in the 2020 national championship.

-Online betting has certainly made live betting much easier in recent years.
-Bettors can choose among adjusted betting lines and over/under totals throughout a game.
+Online betting has certainly made live or “in game” betting much easier in recent years.
+Bettors can pick among adjusted betting lines and over/under totals throughout a game and interesting prop bets (eg. will the next score be a field goal or touchdown, etc) added by the linemakers.

 This type of betting allows for more action and can keep players more immersed in a game.
 The same types of wagers available at the beginning of the game are now available throughout a matchup.
 In game betting is now one of the fastest growing types of wagering.